bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 md5sum : 4c27242167bee256ac13979f604080cd

-There are two sets of instructions included in this project.
+There are three sets of instructions included in this project.

 ### README_CROSS_COMPILE_KERNEL.md
 Cross compile the new v5.x Linux kernel for Seagate Central from scratch.

+### README_USB_DEVICE_MODULES.md
+Modify the kernel configuration to add support for new USB devices such as a video camera.

 ### README_MANUAL_KERNEL_INSTALLATION.md
 Manually install the new Linux kernel onto the Seagate Central.